 What Type of Evidence Does an Insurance Company Review?

 Police reports, accident photos, and other evidence the adjuster can obtain is thoroughly reviewed by the insurer and their counsel.
 Based on their findings and historical data from similar accidents, they’ll determine whether they believe their insured is at fault.
 If they accept liability, they will attempt to calculate what they believe the victim’s pain and suffering is worth in dollars.

 How Is Compensation for Pain and Suffering Calculated?

-There are two more methods some lawyers use on behalf of victims to determine pain and suffering in a car accident.
+There are two more methods some lawyers use on behalf of victims to determine non-economic damages in a car accident.
 Both methods are widely accepted by judges and juries.

 - The Multiplier Method — Calculates medical bills, lost wages, vehicle damage, and other economic damages and multiplies them by a number (usually between 2 and 5).